Archailign/praxibility-ebl/README.md

 # How it works (at a glance) #
 - **Dictionary & Grammar:** A versioned Enterprise Business Lexicon and reserved keywords/verbs constrain phrasing and semantics (e.g., ECA: ON… WHEN… THEN…; temporal: BEFORE/WITHIN/BY).

-- **Parsing & Validation:** ANTLR parses BimL; semantic rules (units, undefined symbols, modality) ensure the creation of compliant, compilable, and consistent EBL DSL.
+- **Parsing & Validation:** ANTLR parses EBL; semantic rules (units, undefined symbols, modality) ensure the creation of compliant, compilable, and consistent EBL DSL.

 - **Model Binding:** Statements bind to the ERM (Goals, Objectives, Processes, Requirements, Capabilities, DataObjects, Policies, Applications, Platforms), preserving links for traceability and reporting.